arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-customize-general.md

 # Customize general message handling

-While the message processing is handled by the `IMessageHandler<>` implementations, the message router controls in what format the message is received.
-We allow several customizations while using a built-in or implementing your own message router.

 ## Filter messages based on message context

 When registering a new message handler, one can opt-in to add a filter on the message context which filters out messages that are not needed to be processed.